JatinNirwann/basic-password-manager/README.md

 ## Features

-- Add new account credentials
+- Add new account credentials with account name, user ID, and password
-- View stored account credentials
+- View stored account credentials (account name, user ID, and decrypted password)
 - Encryption of passwords using the Fernet symmetric encryption
-- Local storage of encrypted passwords
+- Local storage of encrypted passwords in a `passwords.txt` file
+- Auto-generation and local storage of encryption key (`key.key`)

 ## Requirements